hombreperro45/docs/docs/compilation/windows.md

     git clone https://github.com/libretro/RetroArch.git retroarch
     cd retroarch
     git submodule update --init

+For subsequent builds you only need to pull the changes from the repo and update submodules

+    cd retroarch
+    git pull
+    git submodule update

 This will create a local copy of the RetroArch's source tree into `%MSYS2%/home/%USERNAME%/.` To update your local copy from the repository run git pull and git submodule update